 The Council owns a collection of civic regalia, including items such as the Mayor's chain and mace, as well as dinner services and other decorative items.
-These items are included in the Balance Sheet using insurance valuations and are revalued on a periodic basis.
+These items are included in the Balance Sheet at insurance valuation.

 Sculptures/Monuments